Natural Remedies for Anxiety Disorder: Lifestyle, Diet, and Herbal Support

 Aromatherapy and Essential Oils

 Aromatherapy uses plant-based essential oils to support relaxation through scent.
+Learn how to make essential oils at home to create your own natural blends.
 Oils commonly associated with calmness include:

 • Lavender